 If a person dies without a will, they are said to have died intestate (without a testament).
 State law determines who inherits your assets, who comes first, who comes last, how much they get and who will get nothing at all.

 If you agree with the distribution of your assets under Louisiana law, then you might decide that you do not need to have a will.
 But if you want to do something different, then you should consider having your will prepared by a qualified legal professional.
-And if you know what you want done, but you need some help finalizing your wishes in writing, then a notary public can assist you.
-If you need legal advice, then we encourage you to see a qualified competent attorney licensed to practice law in Louisiana.
+And if you know what you want done, but you are looking for an alternative to hiring an attorney, then Notary In The East is the best choice.

 Louisiana recognizes only two types of wills: an olographic will and a notarial will.

 The olographic will must be entirely written, dated and signed in the handwriting of the testator (the person making the will).
 The olographic will should not be notarized, or it very likely will be considered invalid.

 The notarial will is a formal document prepared by a legal professional in accordance with your wishes and Louisiana law.
 It states how you want your assets distributed after you die.
 Because it is subject to very strict legal requirements, it is not a good idea to type up a will on your own.
 Contact your Notary In The East, and let us help you get it done correctly.

 First of all, the name is a little misleading.
 People often confuse a living will with a last will and testament.
 As stated above, the last will and testament is the document that states who gets what after you die.
 A living will is the document that states your wishes regarding life-sustaining or end-of-life procedures and support should you be diagnosed as having a terminal and irreversible condition.

 A living will lets everyone know what you want done regarding your medical care and treatment if you are unable to communicate your wishes on your own.
 It helps to put family members at peace about making what may be very difficult decisions regarding your medical care because they will know in advance how you want to be treated.